Village of Radium Hot Springs, BC: A Great Place for a Fall Trip

 7 Steps to Getting Your Camper or RV ready for the Camping Season

-When we get a day or two of sunshine at this time of year I, like others who Camp/RV, start counting the days until our first trip.
-So, it’s time to plan the number of camping trips and prepare the trailer for the first outdoor adventure.
+Like others who Camp and RV, when we get a day or two of sunshine at this time of year, we start counting the days until the first trip.
+Now it’s time time to plan the days, the camping days that is.
+How many trips can be enjoyed in the Spring, Summer and if I am lucky (weather wise), right into the fall and beyond.
+First thing after the planning is the preparation of the home away from home for it’s first outdoor adventure of the year.
 We have a 24.5-foot Denali and here are the seven main steps I take to prepare.

 1. Start Booking Your Camping Spots

 It’s time to do the camping mambo, so to speak.
 We turn to our calendars, or in my case my cell phone’s digital one.
 I plan all my trips in that handy, trusty little box, that does such a good job that I have now enlisted it to telling me when to book.
-This year I want to camp in a BC Provincial Park and go online to BC Parks reservation system to make a booking.
+This year I want to camp in a BC Provincial Park, so I will go online to BC Parks reservation system to make a booking.
 They have information on their site about how far in advance you can book and which sites require a reservation.
-I check with friends to see who will join in, and then enter my data and book it as soon as I can.
-If you prefer you can call the BC Parks call centre.
+I check with friends to see who will join in, and then enter my data and book it as soon the reservation system allows me.
+If you prefer you can call the BC Parks call center, but remember there is an additional charge for this service and the wait times can be lengthy, my advice is to book online.

-Reservations for 2023 open in March for Parks Canada sites, and private campgrounds are already booking up fast.
+Reservations for 2024 are already open for Parks Canada sites, and private campgrounds are already booking up fast.
 Get more information on most campgrounds in BC here.

 2. Air Out The Unit And Give It A Good Clean

-So now I’ve booked my site, and it’s time to “wake up” my summer home.
-Laugh at my wording, but it has been a cold, rainy, snowy fall and winter so it’s time to think about the unveiling of the RV, Motorhome or even the tent.
+So now I’ve booked my site, and it’s time to “wake up” my home away from home.
+It’s been a fairly mild fall and winter so it’s time to think about the unveiling of the RV, Motorhome or even the tent.
 Who says you can’t bring out the tent and dust it off, set it up and make sure that all the zippers, pulls and guy wires are intact?
 Great time to give it a wash and really air it out.
-Tenters often don’t give a thought to their sleeping accommodation until packing the vehicle for the trip or worse, they arrive at the location and find that its missing pieces or it has “had” a winter stow-a-way.
+Tenter’s often don’t give a thought to their sleeping accommodation until packing the vehicle for the trip or worse, they arrive at the location and find that its missing pieces or it has “had” a winter stow-a-way.
 Let this year be different – a prepared year.

 It really doesn’t matter what your mode of camping is, they all have similarities that need attending to.
 Chances are your RV or camper has been closed up, unattended for the last five months.
 First thing to do is take off the protective covering you used for storing.
 But before pulling it off, why not give it a really good shampoo and a hose down and let it dry, before packing it away for the next five plus months.
 You will feel better about storing the cover clean, so when it comes time to put the RV to sleep for next winter it’s one less thing to do.